Wayne Thomas Satz

 Wayne Thomas Satz (January 10, 1945 – December 24, 1992) was a reporter who first reported on the McMartin preschool trial.
 His first McMartin broadcast aired on KABC-TV in Los Angeles on February 2, 1984.

 Satz presented an unchallenged view of the children's and parents' claims.
 During the case, Satz became personally involved when he entered into a romantic relationship with Kee MacFarlane, the social worker at the Children's Institute International, who was interviewing the children.
-Satz did not reveal the relationship, and continued reporting the unchallenged claims.
+Satz did not reveal the relationship and continued reporting the unchallenged claims.

+Satz also won a Peabody Award in 1977 for his reporting on the Los Angeles Police Department.

 Satz died in 1992, at age 47, from a heart attack due to a deformed valve in his heart.
 He was found dead in his Studio City, Los Angeles home.